mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 application and a remote endpoint; it is roughly analogous to a socket in the present sockets API.

+All the Messages sent to a Message Carrier will be received on the corresponding Message Carrier at the remote endpoint, though not necessarily reliably or in order, depending on Message properties and the underlying transport protocol stack.

-A Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
-A Carrier can also be "dormant": [EDITOR'S NOTE work pointer]
+A Message Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
+A Message Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association;
+see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

+If supported by the underlying transport protocol stack, a Message Carrier may be "forked": creating a new Message Carrier associated with a new Message Carrier at the same remote endpoint.
+The semantics of the usage of multiple Message Carriers on the same Association are application-specific.
+Carrier forking is used for passive opens in client-server applications, as well; see
+{{listener}}.

+To exchange messages with a given remote endpoint, an application may initiate a Message Carrier given its remote  (see {{remote}} and local (see {{local}}) identities; this is an equivalent to an active open.
+There are five special cases of Message Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.

+### Listener

+[EDITOR'S NOTE this is basically a message carrier that's only used for forking]

+### Responder

+[EDITOR'S NOTE an abstraction where each message gets a callback and the carrier is hidden, for 1:1 or 1:n message exchange in a client-server pattern]

+### Source

+[EDITOR'S NOTE an abstraction for send-only applications, including multicast]

+### Sink

+[EDITOR'S NOTE an abstraction for receive-only applications, including multicast]

 ### Stream

+[EDITOR'S NOTE morph a carrier irreversably into a file; some of what's below might be useful]

 The Stream abstraction is provided for two reasons.
 First, since it is the most like the existing SOCK_STREAM interface, it is the simplest abstraction